Why Consider Early Orthodontic Treatment?

 No. Only certain bites would benefit from early intervention.
 In most instances, it is best to wait until all the baby teeth are nearly gone before starting orthodontics.
-Dr. Berkman and Dr. Shapiro diagnose and consider the problems of each patient individually, in order to determine the optimal time to begin treatment.
+Dr. Berkman, Dr. Shapiro, and Dr. Shoukri diagnose and consider the problems of each patient individually, in order to determine the optimal time to begin treatment.

 How long will Phase I treatment take?

 Typically, Phase I treatment takes between 6 and 10 months, depending on the age of the patient, the type of problem being addressed, and the patient’s motivation/cooperation.
 Drs.
-Berkman and Shapiro approach Phase I treatment with a “get in…get out” strategy so that the benefit is maximized while the duration is minimized.
+Berkman, Shapiro, and Shoukri approach Phase I treatment with a “get in…get out” strategy so that the benefit is maximized while the duration is minimized.